inasafe/inasafe-doc/docs/source/developer-docs/preparing_test_builds.rst

 Configuring QGIS to use test builds (from Linfiniti server).
 ------------------------------------------------------------

-* :menuselection:`Plugins --> Fetch Python Plugins --> Repository Tab --> Add...`
+* :menuselection:`Plugins --> Manage and Install Plugins`
+* :guilabel:`Settings Tab`
+* Tick :guilabel:`Show also experimental plugins` option.
+* then scroll down to the bottom so you can see the :guilabel:`Plugin repositories` entry.
+* Click :guilabel:`Add...` and in the dialog that appears enter:
 * :guilabel:`Name:` :kbd:`InaSAFE Testing`
 * :guilabel:`URL:` :kbd:`http://inasafe-test.linfiniti.com/plugins.xml`
 * :guilabel:`OK`

-In the :guilabel:`Options` tab, tick the :guilabel:`Show all plugins, even those marked as experimental` option.

-You should now see the experimental versions of |project_name| listed in the :guilabel:`Plugins` tab.
+You should now see the experimental versions of |project_name| listed in the :guilabel:`All` tab.

 .. note:: The URL may differ depending on where the test repo is hosted (see below).